-- E-mail the Office of Student Affairs at PLFabsence@ttuhsc.edu. - Contact the SCI course coordinator by phone (915-215-432) or by email diana.alaniz@ttuhsc.edu. - Contact their preceptor to let them know they will not be at clinic.
+- E-mail the Office of Student Affairs at PLFabsence@ttuhsc.edu. - Contact the SCI unit director, Ms. Barbara Stives, by phone (915-215-4392) or by email barbara.stives@ttuhsc.edu.
+Please include the preceptor's name and the date of the missed clinic. - Contact their preceptor to let them know they will not be at clinic.